Public Health Training in Local Departments

 Academic training at the start of the programme in public health is mainly done within the department of Public Health and Epidemiology at the University of Birmingham.
 The foundation of this training is an 8 months wte Master of Public Health (MPH) course.
 This modular course covers a broad range of the theoretical aspects of public health and is completed by a research project.
 If registrars already have a relevant qualification, they do not need to sit the MPH and can start in the second year of training.
 Details of the MPH course can be found on the University of Birmingham website (www.bham.ac).

 One of the aims of the MPH is to prepare candidates for the part A MFPH.
 In addition to these registrars will also have many Wednesday Tutorials spent at the university covering issues for part A and past paper questions for the part A exam.
-Registrars are required to sit the part A MFPH examination within a year of finishing their MPH course.
+StRs are recommended to sit the Faculty Diplomate (DFPH) examination as soon as they finish their MPH modules ( ie in the Summer following appointment) and are required to sit it within a year of finishing their MPH course.

 Health Protection Training

-Placements will exist for general Health Protection training in each of the three PHE Units in the West Midlands.
-Registrars may also take up placements out of the region (post part B) eg with the Communicable Disease Surveillance Centre (CDSC) in London and the specialised health protection placements within the West Midlands.
+4 month Placements will exist for general Health Protection training in each of the three PHE Units in the West Midlands.
+It is recommended StRs have passed the DFPH examination before undertaking their HP training and the TPDs will give priority for these placement accordingly.
+StRs may also apply to take up placements out of the region (post part B) eg with the Communicable Disease Surveillance Centre (CDSC) in London and the specialised health protection placements within the West Midlands.